Continue reading for our analysis...

 The way a Komodo dragon eats is intense!
-Watch the video at the bottom of the page to see one hunt a chicken and swallow it whole.
-At first you’ll find yourself rooting for the chicken because it manages some great escapes but soon you realize its fate is sealed.
+Watch the video below to see one hunt a chicken and swallow it whole.
+At first, you’ll find yourself rooting for the chicken because it manages some great escapes, but soon you realize its fate is sealed.

 The Komodo Dragon Tongue